Skip to content

 Yes — and the numbers are not slowing down.
 According to IBISWorld's 2025 industry analysis, the U.S. bubble tea industry reached $2.6 billion in revenue with a five-year compound annual growth rate of 9.1%.
 There are now 7,845 bubble tea shops operating in the United States, up 18.2% from the previous year.

-Globally, Fortune Business Insights values the bubble tea market at $2.83 billion in 2025, projecting it to reach $5.62 billion by 2034 at an 8.03% CAGR.
+Globally, Fortune Business Insights valued the bubble tea market at $2.83 billion in 2025 and about $3.03 billion in 2026, projecting it to reach $5.62 billion by 2034 at an 8.03% CAGR (2026 update).
 North America holds over 35% of the global market share, according to Grand View Research.

 For franchise investors, this growth creates both opportunity and risk.
 More shops means more consumer demand — but it also means more competition in metros like Los Angeles, New York, and Houston.
 The question is no longer "is boba growing?" but "where is it growing, and where is it already saturated?"